TroyWilliams3687/documentos/en/documents/md_doc_system.md

 >NOTE: It is possible to have other variables here that can override the global variables.
 An example could be the compile_date (the date the files were complied).
 If the document was updated later on (a correction) that compile_date can be set differently, on a per-file basis.

 >NOTE: It is possible to add any sort of variable you want to the metadata block.
 Make sure it is valid [YAML](https://yaml.org/).
-The variables do not have to relate to Pandoc but can be recognized by other scripts that do some post-processing.
+The variables do not have to relate to Pandoc but can be recognized by other parts of the system or plugins that do some post-processing.

 YAML Metadata Block:

 ```
+---
 UUID: 337942f8-b5bb-11eb-9fb7-a3fe2da49343

 title: md_doc System